MaxIV-KitsControls/Elogy/README.md

 Same principle works for writing logbooks.

+Previous versions of an entry are available by appending e.g. `/revisions/0` to the entry's URL.
+That will retrieve the first version, the revision number increments by one each time the entry is edited.
+If you omit the revision number, you instead get a list of the changes between each revision.

 There are also some other parts of the API:

 `/api/attachments/` can currently only be used for uploading attachments.
 It accepts form data since it needs to receive binary files.
 At some point it should be possible to query for information about a given attachment.
 For downloading an attachment file, the `/attachments/...` route should be used as it serves the files statically.
 Of course, ideally attachments should be served by a dedicated webserver instead.

 `/api/users/` is just a convenience feature for finding proper author names.
-It looks in the system's password and group files to find users matching a search string.
+It looks in LDAP if configured, or the system's password and group files to find users matching a search string.
+Probably not very useful outside the frontend.

-#### Missing functionality ####

-All write operations on the database are also stored, which means that any historical version can be retrieved.
-This information is currently not accessible via the API.
+There are some basic API tests that may provide helpful hints.